Flight for Life: Helicopters

 Currently Flight for Life Colorado operates distinctively painted orange Eurocopter Ecureuil AS 350 “AStar” helicopters.
-Chosen for its high altitude capability and economy of operation, the AStar is a perfect fit for Colorado's mountain communities and terrain.
+Chosen for its high altitude capability and economy of operation, the AStar is a fit for Colorado's mountain communities and terrain.
 The helicopters are based at St. Anthony Hospital in Lakewood (Lifeguard 1), St. Anthony's Summit Medical Center in Frisco (Lifeguard 2), Penrose-St. Francis Hospital in Colorado Springs (Lifeguard 3), St. Mary- Corwin Medical Center in Pueblo (Lifeguard 4).
 As of January 3, 2010 all four are in service twenty-four hours a day, seven days a week.
 They have a service radius of approximately 120 mi from their bases.
 As of August 15, 2011 operations will expand with a new base at Mercy Regional Medical Center in Durango (Lifeguard 5).
 All helicopters are leased from Air Methods Corporation in Englewood, Colorado.
 Pilots and mechanics are employees of Air Methods Corp.